jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 MOI solver interfaces may be in the same package as the solver itself (either the C wrapper if the solver is accessible through C, or the Julia code if the solver is written in Julia, for example).
 The guideline for naming the file containing the MOI wrapper is `src/MOIWrapper.jl` and `test/MOIWrapper.jl` for the tests.
+If the MOI wrapper implementation is spread in several files, they should be stored in a `src/MOIWrapper` folder and included by a `src/MOIWrapper/MOIWrapper.jl` file.
 In some cases it may be more appropriate to host the MOI wrapper in its own package; in this case it is recommended that the MOI wrapper package be named `MathOptInterfaceXXX` where `XXX` is the solver name.

 ### Testing guideline